Paris Travel Tips for Your First Time in Paris

 For getting around Paris, the Parisian Metro is the best option.
 The metro in Paris takes you everywhere in the city, with opening times starting from 5.30 am to 2.15 am on weekends.

 Apart from the single metro tickets, valid also for bus and tram rides, the Parisian Metro has different passes well worth the investment, especially if you take the metro more than 3 times a day.
-Check out our quick guide to the metro of Paris for all the Paris metro tickets and our best tips.
+Check out our quick guide to the metro of Paris for all the Paris metro tickets and passes and our best tips.

 But there’s so much to a town or city like Paris than its landmarks and main streets.
 There are many hidden gems in Paris, and letting yourself get lost where locals live and hang is the surest way to feel like a local.